fullmetalcoding/openmei/README.md

 This is important because the longitudinal and transverse variances use different response coefficients.

 OpenMEI therefore records the wedge orientation as part of the instrument configuration.

+A good prism wedge angle would be something less than 5-10 arc minutes, however you may find these to be exceeding difficult to find.

+Be sure to search for "wedge window" instead of "wedge prism," as manufacturers tend to call very shallow angles windows instead.

+If that is the case, consider building a Risley prism (not covered here), in which case, you should be OK to use a pair of wedge prisms roughly 30 arcmin->1 degree instead of a single wedge window.

 ---